 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
+If you buy through links on this page, we may earn a small commission or other tangible benefit.
+Optum Store, Optum Perks, and Healthline Media are owned by RVO Health.
 Here’s our process.

 - Best overall: Thorne Creatine | Skip to review

 - Best overall — runner-up: Klean Athlete Klean Creatine | Skip to review

 - Best vegan: Naked Creatine | Skip to review

-- Best capsules: Life Extension Creatine Capsules
+- Best capsules: Optimum Nutrition Micronized Creatine Capsules | Skip to review

 - Best pre-workout: Proven4 Sport Pre-Game Formula | Skip to review

 However, not all creatine supplements are created equal, and with so many options available, finding a high quality supplement can be challenging.